MRC-Epid-it24/intake24/docs/api/password.md

 Request a password reset.
 It sends an email to user with password recovery link.

-- route can be protected with [Google reCAPTCHA](https://developers.google.com/recaptcha/intro), see [API Services Config](/config/api/services#google-recaptcha) for more details.
+- route can be protected with captcha, see [API Services Config](/config/api/services#captcha) for more details.
 - route is rate-limited, see [API Rate Limiter Config](/config/api/rate-limiter#password).

-Field `recaptcha` can be omitted if `Google reCAPTCHA` is disabled.
+Field `captcha` can be omitted if `captcha` is disabled.

 ### Request